 How do you get Herpes/How can you get it?
-Herpes Causes:
+HSV Causes:

 Herpes is caused by the herpes simplex virus type 1 (HSV1) or herpes simplex virus type 2 (HSV2).
 Genital herpes can be caused by either virus, while oral herpes is more commonly caused by HSV1.